kj89/testnet_manuals/archway/README.md

 ```

 ### Post installation
-After installation is finished please load variables into system
+When installation is finished please load variables into system
 ```
 source $HOME/.bash_profile
 ```